Averages and moments associated to class numbers of imaginary quadratic fields: Introduction

 By the reflection principle of Scholz \cite{Sch32}, $\log_3 h_3(-d)$ and $\log_3 h_3(+3d)$ differ by at most one.
 Thus the corresponding bound for the $3$-part of the class number of real quadratic fields follows as a corollary, making an identical improvement over previously known bounds as in the imaginary case: \begin{cor} \end{cor}

 Nontrivial bounds for other moments are also an immediate corollary.
-For $1\le k<4$ one merely uses H\"older's inequality in conjuction with (\ref{DavHeil_bound}), while for $k>4$ one just applies (\ref{EllVen}): \begin{cor} For every real number $k\in[1,4]$,
+For $1\le k<4$ one merely uses H\"older's inequality in conjunction with (\ref{DavHeil_bound}), while for $k>4$ one just applies (\ref{EllVen}): \begin{cor} For all real $k\in[1,4]$, and for any $\ep>0$,